Business

 What are different types of wear?

-The different types of wear are friction, heat, abrasion, erosion, cavitation, impact, corrosion, adhesive, and fretting.
+Common types of wear include friction, heat, abrasion, erosion, cavitation, impact, corrosion, adhesive wear, fretting, and surface fatigue.
+Friction and heat are contributing factors rather than wear types.

 What does mechanical wear mean?